ajavamind/Processing-Cardboard/README.md

  * PApplet extends GvrActivity

- * The main display thread used by Cardboard SDK for its display rendering replaces the display thread in Processing-Android that calls draw().
+ * The main display thread used by Google Cardboard VR SDK for its display rendering replaces the display thread in Processing-Android that calls draw().

- * Added draw functions for left and right eye in Processing
+ * Added head transform and draw functions for left and right eye in Processing: headtransform(), drawleft(), drawright()

  * SketchSurfaceView extends GvrView

  * SketchSurfaceViewGL extends GvrView

- * CardboardView rendering uses GvrView.StereoRenderer
+ * GvrView rendering uses GvrView.StereoRenderer

  * GvrView.Renderer code is also available but not used.

  * Added PStereo class for stereo view control

- * Added headtransform(), drawleft(), drawright() functions to Processing

  * Added external keyboard codes for remote Bluetooth controller key press.